 Our future success will depend in part on our ability to attract and retain qualified operations, marketing and sales personnel as well as engineers.
-Inability to attract and retain such personnel could adversely affect our business.
+Inability to attract and retain such personnel could adversely affect the growth of our business.
 We expect to face competition in the recruitment of qualified personnel, and we can provide no assurance that we will attract or retain such personnel.

-We will incur significant costs as a result of being a public company.
+We will incur increased costs as a result of being a public company

-As a public company, we will incur significant legal, accounting and other expenses that VirnetX, Inc. did not incur as a private company.
-We expect the laws, rules and regulations governing public companies to increase our legal and financial compliance costs and to make some activities more time-consuming and costly, and these costs could be material to us.
+As a public company, we will incur significant legal, accounting and other expenses that VirnetX did not incur as a private company.
+We expect the laws, rules and regulations governing public companies to increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
+Additionally, with the acquisition of VirnetX and the termination of our status as a shell company, we will incur additional costs associated with our public company reporting requirements.